2023 Best Mathematics Schools in the New England Region

 Request Information

-College of the Holy Cross came in at #9 in this year’s edition of the Best Mathematics Schools in the New England Region ranking.
-Holy Cross is a small private not-for-profit school located in the city of Worcester.
+College of the Holy Cross did quite well in this year’s ranking of the best schools for mathematics students.
+It came in at #9 on the list.
+Holy Cross is a small private not-for-profit school located in the midsize city of Worcester.

 On average, math graduates from Holy Cross take out $27,000 in student loans while working on their degree.